Scots' Church, Melbourne: Ministers

 The first minister of Scots' Church was the Revd James Forbes who, as well as being involved in the foundation of Scots' Church, was instrumental in the establishment of John Knox Free Presbyterian Church on Swanston Street (now housing a Church of Christ congregation), Scotch College, the Royal Melbourne Hospital and the Melbourne Mechanics' Institute.

 The Revd Charles Strong became the minister in 1875.
 His theology was questioned after the publication of an article in the Victorian Review entitled "The Atonement", but he resigned from Scots' Church before the Presbyterian Church of Victoria heard the case.

-Scots' Church is currently served by senior minister, the Revd Phil Campbell, and Assistant minister Revd Litha Heshusius.
+Scots' Church is currently served by its senior minister, the Rev. Phil Campbell, and assistant minister, the Rev. Justin Ang.
+The Rev. Arthur Keefer is the "Next Generations Pastor" and the Rev Litha Heshusius coordinates pastoral care.
 Historically, most of the senior ministers at Scots' Church have been trained or served in the Church of Scotland, including previous minister Douglas Robertson.
-Australian born Rev Campbell breaks with this trend, as does Rev Heshusius, who was born in Indonesia - a reflection on the changing demographics of the city, and of Scots' Church.
+The Australian-born Campbell breaks with this trend; as do the other members of the ministry team, reflecting the changing demographics of the city and of Scots' Church.

 As in any church with a Presbyterian structure, the ministers of Scots' govern and care for the congregation with a body of church elders called the session.

-Every few years, a visiting preacher spends some time at Scots' under the terms of the Turnbull Trust.
+Every few years, a visiting preacher may be invited to spend some time at Scots' under the terms of the Turnbull Trust.
 Past preachers have included Hugh Black, Lauchlan MacLean Watt, and James S. Stewart.
 The most recent Turnbull Trust preacher was David Lunan.

 Services

-Covid Lockdowns permitting, services are held on every Sunday of the year.
+Services are held on every Sunday of the year.
 A traditional service is held at 11:00 am and a contemporary service known as "ScotsCity" (formerly known as "Engage City Church") at 5:00 pm at 156 Collins Street.
 Communion is held on the first Sunday of each season (autumn, winter, spring and summer) and on Easter Sunday.
 On the Wednesday before the AFL Grand Final, Scots' hosts a grand final service.
 Shaun Hart spoke at this service in 2009.

-During the Covid Lockdown period in 2021, Scots' effectively moved to online services using both Zoom and YouTube platforms.
+During the COVID-19 pandemic and lockdown in 2021, Scots' effectively moved to online services using both Zoom and YouTube platforms.
 The choir prepared and recorded musical items during the week, which were shared in the live Sunday services.
-These services and musical highlights can still be viewed on YouTube.
+These services and musical highlights can be viewed on YouTube.